paolodesiati/paolodesiati.github.io/content/publication/desiati-2023-using/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  # caption: 'Image credit: HAWC-IceCube Collaboration'
+  caption: 'Image credit: Scientific American'
   focal_point: ""
   preview_only: false